parente/tott/doc/setup.rst

 * You committed your edits to the README.md in your local clone of the repository.
 * You pushed the commit from your local clone up to your fork on GitHub.

+Don't worry if the above description leaves you with even more questions.
+We have an upcoming session on :doc:`/sessions/git`.

 Cleanup
 -------